skip to main content

 "Our remit is the promotion of physical activity for all target groups, but women in sports is a big target group, and this fits our drive to get women more active," he said.

 The event has evolved over the years.
-More than 1,000 children take part in the 2km children’s mini-mini marathon.
+More than 1,000 children took part in the 2km children’s mini-mini marathon.

-A drive to get more teenage girls participating is being promoted through the 'It’s for Girls’ initiative.
+A drive to get more teenage girls participating was also promoted through the 'It’s for Girls’ initiative.

 People group jogging, runners team on morning training (stock image)

-Some road closures will be in operation in Ballina during the mini marathon (stock image)
+Some road closures were in operation in Ballina during the mini marathon (stock image)

-Supported by Sport Irelands ‘Women in Sport’ programme, second level schools in the region have been invited to participate in the ‘It’s for Girls’ mini marathon challenge.
+Supported by Sport Irelands ‘Women in Sport’ programme, second level schools in the region were invited and took part in the ‘It’s for Girls’ mini marathon challenge.

-The initiative aims to get girls more physically active; all participants have a reduced entry fee as do teachers and mentors taking part with the girls.
+The initiative aimed to get girls more physically active and gave all participants a reduced entry fee as well as for teachers and mentors taking part with the girls.

 Freya Renton made history in the 2025 event by becoming the youngest ever winner against an experienced field which included a number of previous winners.